maria-hampel/hpc-workspace-v2/admin-guide.md

 deletion will be resumed in the next instance of the ```ws_expirer```.
 **remark** This timeout is not hard and might be missed in current implementation.

+### `maxuserworkspaces`

+A maximal number of workspaces a user can create in total in all workspaces.
+This is to prevent e.g. endless creation of workspaces by malformed loops.
+If this is 0, it is ignored.

 ### filesystem specific options

 In the config entry `filesystems` (alias for compatibility is `workspaces`), multiple workspace location entries may be